|

 text munging, I realized it should be written in Perl itself.

-a use for such a thing, such as this guy:
+such as this guy:

 I found your ePerl implementation very useful.
 Thanks for it.
 I'm